sambengtson/bch-token-engine/README.md

+A token creation engine for BCH.
+README will be updated upon project completion.

 -environment variables-

 tokenprice - Indicates the price in USD that you would like to charge in exchange for creating tokens (Automatically converted to BCH value)